jamessahunter/project-1/README.md

 ## Description of CSS Framework Tailwind

 Tailwind CSS, a utility-first CSS framework, was used to style the "What to Watch" web application.
 It streamlines the styling process by providing a set of pre-defined classes for consistent and visually appealing user interface components.

+You can see an exampe of the responsiveness of the website below.

 ![Usage Example Mobile Responsive](/assets/images/gifs/What%20to%20Watch%20Mobile%20Responsize.gif)